pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 E-mail:

 - Once a PDEP is ready for discussion.
-- After 30 discussion days, with 30 days remaining for discussion.
-- After 45 discussion days, with 15 days remaining for discussion.
+- After 30 to 45 discussion days, with 15 days remaining for discussion.
-- In case 15 days passed without any new unaddressed comments, the authors may close the discussion period preemptively, and open the voting period.
 - Once the voting period starts, after 60 days or in case of an earlier vote, with 15 days remaining for voting.
 - After 10 voting days, with 5 days remaining for voting.

+After 30 discussion days, in case 15 days passed without any new unaddressed comments, the authors may close the discussion period preemptively, by sending an early reminder of 15 days remaining until the voting period starts.

 #### Casting Votes